zarinn3pal/i18n/content/current/en-US/docs/api/webview-tag.md

 <webview src="https://www.github.com/" useragent="Mozilla/5.0 (Windows NT 6.1; WOW64; Trident/7.0; AS; rv:11.0) like Gecko"></webview>
 ```

-A `String` that sets the user agent for the guest page before the page is navigated to.
+Sets the user agent for the guest page before the page is navigated to.
 Once the
 page is loaded, use the `setUserAgent` method to change the user agent.

 ### `disablewebsecurity`